nomii15/COMP1531-server/assumptions.md

 11) The email address and u_id for error testing are all invalid.

 12) In function channel_details, the return dictionary all_members includes the owners and it is ordered by the sequence of entrance.

+13) In message_react and message_unreact, and invalid react integer was assumed to be -1